Takoa/Tako-Library/README.md

 ==========

 Tako Library includes implementations of some data structures and algorithms.
-See project's README for more details.
+See README of each project for more details.

 ### License
 MIT.
 See LICENSES directory for details.